Beatriz Gimeno: Political career

-In the autonomous elections of Madrid in 2015, was the fourth member in the list of Podemos, becoming a representative in the Parliament of Madrid.
+In the autonomous elections of Madrid in 2015, was the fourth member in the list of Podemos, becoming a member of the Assembly of Madrid.
 In February 2017, she led the Anti-capitalists along with Miguel Urbán for the primaries elections for Podemos.

 Lesbian feminist

 Gimeno has indicated that there exists a 'gay machismo' within the homosexual movement, owed to the idea that women within the movement would be 'doubly discriminated' due to the fact that they are both lesbians and women.
 She published diverse, specialised works on the theme of lesbian feminism and positioned herself on numerous occasions in opposition to the legalisation of prostitution, denouncing the commodification of the female body under neoliberalism.

 Same-sex marriage in Spain

 During the deliberation of the law to approve same-sex marriage in Spain, Gimeno, in her position as President of the FELGTB, lashed out against the stance of the People's Party (Spain) as well as the Catholic Church, who strongly opposed the proposed regulation of same-sex partnerships.
 The FELGTB called for a large march, that coincided with the Pride Parade, to celebrate the new law.